An Application of the $h$-principle to Manifold Calculus: Manifold Calculus

+We start by recalling basic definitions of manifold calculus from \cite{Pedro_Manifold_calculus_and_homotopy_sheaves}.
+Denote by $\top$ the category of compactly generated Hausdorff spaces enriched over itself.
+The category $\man$ is the $\top$-enriched category defined as

-where $ \emb(U,V)$ is the space of embeddings $ U \hookrightarrow V$ topologized under the weak $ C^\infty$ topology.
-Denote by $\disc$ the full subcategory of $\man$ consisting of manifolds diffeomorphic to a disjoint union of finitely many $\R^m$.
-Define $\man^G$ to be the full subcategory of $\man$ consisting of manifolds whose structure group can be reduced to $G$. \end{definition} \begin{example} \begin{enumerate} \item When $G = GL_m(\R)$, $ \man^G = \man$. \item When $G = GL_m^+(\R)$, $ \man^G$ is the category of orientable manifolds. \item When $G$ is the trivial group, $ \man^G$ is the category of parallelizable manifolds. \end{enumerate} \end{example}
+where $ \emb(U,V)$ is the space of embeddings $ U \hookrightarrow V$ topologized under the weak $ C^\infty$ topology \cite{book:Hirsch_Differential_Topology}. \begin{definition} Define $\disc$ to be the full subcategory of $\man$ consisting of manifolds diffeomorphic to a disjoint union of finitely many $\R^m$. \end{definition}